cseAtIITK/admissions-website/src/announcements/2014-09-29-Direct-Admission-without-GATE.md

 student completes his/her undergraduate program with a graduation CPI of at least 7.5.

-Candidates admitted through this route will get institute stipend as per rules which for BTech graduates directly admitted to PhD is Rs 16000/- pm for the first two years, and increases by Rs2000/- p.m. thereafter.
+Candidates admitted through this route will get an institute stipend as per rules, which for B. Tech graduates directly admitted to PhD is Rs 16,000/- per month for the first two years which increases to Rs 18,000/- per month thereafter.

+For more details please refer to Section 2 of the [PG manual]

+[PG manual]: <http://www.iitk.ac.in/doaa/PG%20Manual%20Final.pdf> "PG Manual"